Unrivalled accommodation on the wonderful island of Alderney

 Learn watercolours in Alderney and stay at Farm Court

-In the last week of August, Farm Court usually hosts a Landscape Watercolour Painting Course tutored by former resident Alison Cotton.
-For details of this year's courses, please go to www.learnwatercoloursoutdoors.com
+In the last week of August, Farm Court occasionally hosts a Landscape Watercolour Painting Course tutored by former resident Alison Cotton.
+For details of these courses, please go to www.learnwatercoloursoutdoors.com